AyeshaAli05/IOT-Project/README.md

 **Problems**

-- The value gained through GPS module have the tolerance of 100 ans we though of using capacitor to reduce noise.
+- The value gained through GPS module have the tolerance of 100 ans we though of using capacitor to reduce noise